Is diamond era nearing its sunset?

 Is it really impossible to organize the repurchase of large-size natural polished diamonds at reasonable prices?
 It does not matter who exactly could lead such a buyback.
 It would be much better if this process could be organized on a global scale.

 For the domestic Russian market, it would be better to solve at least the minimum tasks.
 Let's say, to provide an opportunity to re-cut the old-cut diamonds from the grandmothers' jewelry collections.
-Today in Russia, it is practically impossible to do even this without risking breaking the law and go to prison for up to seven years.
-ALROSA, is this really beneficial to the Russian natural diamond market?
+Today in Russia, it is practically impossible to do even this without risking to break the law.
+Is this really beneficial to the Russian natural diamond market?

 Vladimir Zboikov for Rough&Polished